Emilgardis/ember_mug/README.md

 [local-docs]: https://img.shields.io/github/actions/workflow/status/emilgardis/ember_mug/gh-pages.yml?branch=main

 This crate provides a Rust interface for interacting with Ember Mug devices.
 It provides access to the various characteristics of an Ember Mug, such as temperature, battery level, and more.
 It also provides a convenience struct for representing an Ember Mug device and interacting with it through the [btleplug](https://crates.io/crates/btleplug) crate.
-This crate is useful for developers looking to create applications that can control and monitor Ember Mug devices, such as by retrieving the current temperature or battery level, setting the target temperature or mug color, or accessing device metadata.
+This crate is useful for developers looking to create applications that can control and monitor Ember Mug devices, such as retrieving the current temperature or battery level, setting the target temperature or mug color, or accessing device metadata.

 ## Example